Lamington National Park

 Ancient forest, spectacular views, exceptional wildlife and natural beauty make this park an outstanding place to explore.

-Set yourself up in one of the camping areas or nearby accommodation and spend days exploring this magical part of the world.
-Take short walks or long treks deep into the park’s forest, exploring boulder-strewn mountain streams, dramatic lookouts, rugged cliffs, plunging gorges and secluded, mountain-top camp sites.
+Spend days exploring this magical part of the Gondwana Rainforests of Australia World Heritage Area.
+Take short walks or long treks deep into the park’s forest, exploring boulder-strewn mountain streams, numerous waterfalls, dramatic lookouts, rugged cliffs, plunging gorges and secluded, mountain-top camp sites.

 There is a rich volcanic history under the spreading greenery of the park.
 Tamborine, Springbrook, Beechmont and Lamington are remnants of the Tweed shield volcano’s northern flank.
 Mount Warning is all that remains of the volcano’s core and the Tweed Valley is a large erosion caldera carved from the eastern flank.